 What happens on a keto diet and what is ketosis?

 Note that ketosis should not be confused with ketoacidosis, which is a serious diabetes complication when the body produces excess ketones (or blood acids).

 If you are following a standard ketogenic diet, your body will enter a state of ketosis meaning that the source of fuel will change from fast-burning carbs to an alternative source of energy – fat.

 If you are wondering how to start a keto diet, do your research on ketosis.
 To help you understand and visualize this complex process, there is a chart of five steps of ketosis.
 It doesn’t happen overnight, as it takes a few days to shift your body’s metabolism after you start the keto diet.

 What foods are allowed on a keto diet?

-If you are a visual person, as most of us are, this chart below will help you decide on your keto meal plan.
+If you are a visual person, as most of us are, this chart below will help you decide on your keto meal prepping plan.
 You may think that this diet is very restrictive and your keto diet grocery list would be very limited.
-On the contrary, you’ll be pleasantly surprised by a variety of different foods you can include into your ketogenic diet plan (download this pdf with low carb shopping list).
+On the contrary, you’ll be pleasantly surprised by a variety of different foods you can include in your ketogenic diet plan.

 In a nutshell, the low carb keto diet food list (to eat anytime) has: